eohne/Finance-Job-Market/README.md

 > **Note that the program checks for already downloaded and processed entries and will not reprocess those**

+> **⚠️ AI Reliability Disclaimer**
+>
+> This tool uses Large Language Models (LLMs) to extract information from job postings, including:
+> - Application deadlines
+> - Application links
+> - Required documents
+> - Job summaries
+>
+> While these AI models are powerful, they can make mistakes or misinterpret information.
+Therefore:
+> - All AI-extracted information should be treated as preliminary
+> - Users should always verify details directly from the original job posting
+> - Critical decisions (like application deadlines) should not be based solely on the AI-extracted data
+> - Consider the AI output as a helpful starting point rather than authoritative information
+>
+> To ensure accuracy, please cross-reference all important details with the original job posting sources (SSRN, AFA).

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)